RF1000community/klipper/installation_guide.md

 add new 'ssh' file with no extension to boot folder to enable ssh

 sudo apt-get update
-sudo apt-get upgrade # to get new mesa gl driver, maybe not needed later

 sudo raspi-config: memory split = 256, GL Driver, autologin